1 Corinthians Chapter Twelve

 1 Corinthians 12:2 & 3

-You know that when you were pagans, somehow or other you were influenced and led astray to mute idols.
-Therefore I tell you that no one who is speaking by the Spirit of God says, 'Jesus be cursed,' and no one can say, 'Jesus is Lord,' except by the Holy Spirit.
+You know that when you were pagans, no matter how you felt you were being led, you were being led astray to idols, which can't speak at all.
+Therefore, I want to make it clear to you that no one speaking by the Spirit of God ever says, "Yeshua is cursed!" and no one can say, "Yeshua is Lord," except by the Ruach HaKodesh.

 Paul reminds them and us that, before we came to Christ, we chased after physical things but they had no power.
 He says they were "mute idols" meaning they could not do anything for us.
 In contrast to that, he says that only the power of the Spirit in us can cause us to acknowledge Jesus as Lord of our lives.